compie-technologies/mongo-orm/README.md

 const res = await myModel.find(query).exec();
 ```

-The `exec()` method performs the requested query and returns a `Cursor` object.

-MongoOrm implements a second method called `asResultPromise()` that unwraps the response and can be used as follow:
+MongoOrm also implements a method called `asResultPromise()` that unwraps all types of `Cursor` type responses into simple object and can be used as follow:

 ```js
 const query = {